-The Office of City Auditor conducts audits of City of Seattle programs, agencies, grantees, and contracts.
+The Office of City Auditor conducts performance audits of City of Seattle programs, departments, grantees, and contracts.
 It also conducts non-audit studies to provide City of Seattle decision makers with timely information.

 Feel free to call our office at (206) 233-3801 if you have any questions about our functions or procedures.

 Focus: The Seattle City Council requested this audit because of an alleged employee theft of over $1 million of customer payments from a secondary revenue stream at Seattle Public Utilities.
 The City Council wanted to ensure that appropriate controls were also in place over the secondary revenue streams at Seattle City Light (SCL), because these types of revenues have generally received less attention and scrutiny than the two utilities' primary revenue streams.
 Through a risk assessment process, we determined that SCL's Salvage Unit should be chosen as a secondary revenue stream for audit.
 We hired the firm Francis and Company to perform most of the audit work, with our office performing additional work.
 The audit's primary objectives were to 1) establish through testing of transactions whether (a) past surplus sales were made in accordance with established policies and procedures, (b) sales were appropriately priced, (c) receipts were deposited in a timely manner, and (d) any assets were misappropriated; and 2) identify any weaknesses in the current internal control structure and make recommendations for improvement.